-Failure to make payment before the first day of class, and again by the last day of drop/add, may result in the student being dropped from all classes.
+***Failure to make payment before the first day of class may result in the student being dropped from all classes.***

-John Wesley University’s policy is that “payment in full is expected at registration for all charges due at that time.”
+John Wesley University’s policy states that “payment in full is expected at registration for all charges due at that time.”

-- in person, by visiting the Business Office on campus.
+- in person, by visiting the Front Office on campus.

-- Personal Check – payments must be received in the Business Office a week before the first day of class.
+- Personal Check – Personal Check payments must be received in the Business Office by the first day of the semester.

-- Make checks payable to: John Wesley University
+- Make all checks payable to: John Wesley University

-- Deliver your check the Business Office on campus or
+- Deliver your check the Front Office on campus or

 - Send checks to: